germs-lab/SOPs/quant-it_ds_dna_hs_quantification.md

 2. Black 96-well plates (VWR: 62403-156)
 3. Fluorescent microtiter plate reader (contact: Mingfeng Cao <mfcao@iastate.edu> over in Biorenewable building)
 4. 50ml sterile tubes for reagent mixing
-5. E1-cliptip 8-channel adjustable spacing pipetteman
+5. E1-cliptip 8-channel pipetteman (non-spacing-adjustable)
-6. VWR manual 8-channel pipetteman 10µl
+6. VWR manual 8-channel pipetteman (1-10µl and 5-50µl)
 7. Autoclaved cliptips (less than 1 box)
 8. VWR 10XL autoclaved tips:
     + N = number of plates of samples
     + the number of boxes of 10XL tips needed: N+1
+9. VWR 200 autoclaved tips:
+    + N = number of plates of samples
+    + the number 200µl tips needed: N columns

 ## Procedures:
 ### Preparation
 #### Days before you do the quantification:
 - [ ] 1.
-Make sure you have enough 96-well black plates.
+Make sure that you have enough 96-well black plates.
     + One column of each plate will be used for DNA concentration standards.
     + If you have 1 96-well full of DNA samples, you will need to use 2 96-well plates for quantification.
 - [ ] 2.
 Make sure you have enough of 10XL VWR tips.